-SpaceX successfully launched its first Crew Dragon capsule to the International Space Station (ISS) on March 2 and now the mission is underway.
+SpaceX successfully launched its first Crew Dragon capsule to the International Space Station (ISS) on March 2 on a five-day mission that has now concluded.

 This flight, known as Demo-1, is uncrewed.
 But if all goes well, Crew Dragon will likely carry astronauts to and from the orbiting lab for the first time this summer.

 Here's what you need to know about Crew Dragon, Demo-1 and the short-term future of human spaceflight.